 RTS,S/AS01 (RTS,S) is the world’s first malaria vaccine shown to provide partial protection against malaria in young children.
-The vaccine will be provided to young children through national immunization programs in parts of three sub-Saharan African countries beginning in 2019.
+The vaccine is being provided to young children through national immunization programs in parts of three sub-Saharan African countries as part of a pilot introduction that began in 2019.

 RTS,S received a positive scientific opinion from the European Medicines Agency in 2015 and was recommended by the World Health Organization (WHO) for a pilot implementation program to assess the feasibility of administering the required four doses of the vaccine in children, the vaccine’s role in reducing childhood deaths and severe malaria, and its safety in the context of routine use.
 The country-led and WHO-coordinated Malaria Vaccine Implementation Programme will also provide data and information for a WHO policy recommendation on the broader use of the vaccine.